An Overview of Cyber Security Funding for Open Source Software: Materials and Methods

 Thus, to further elaborate the collaborative side of the thematic analysis, the initial analysis was carried out by the paper's first author.
 Then, the paper's other collaborating authors independently reviewed, case by case, the results from the initial analysis.
 They were given a chance to disagree and propose corrections, including the introduction of new themes.
 With respect to disagreements and diverging themes, the first author made the final decision about a theme by evaluating the reviews of the collaborating authors.
-Although inter-rater reliability measures were omitted, this collaborative process follows the recent suggestion to work sequentially in qualitative coding~\citep{Diaz23}.
-The collaborative approach is also known as researcher triangulation in qualitative research~\citep{Farquhar20}.
-Regarding inter-rater reliability measures, the omission of these can be justified on the grounds that only the final themes are relevant and thus reported, the prior knowledge of the authors varied regarding the subject matter, and the funding decisions were rather straightforward to interpret and categorize (cf.~\citealt{McDonald19}; and more generally \citealt{Terry17} who argue against the measures altogether in qualitative research).
+Although inter-rater reliability measures were omitted, this collaborative process follows the recent suggestion to work sequentially in qualitative coding~\cite{Diaz23}.
+The collaborative approach is also known as researcher triangulation in qualitative research~\cite{Farquhar20}.
+Regarding inter-rater reliability measures, the omission of these can be justified on the grounds that only the final themes are relevant and thus reported, the prior knowledge of the authors varied regarding the subject matter, and the funding decisions were rather straightforward to interpret and categorize (cf.~\cite{McDonald19}; and more generally \cite{Terry17} who argue against the inter-rater reliability measures altogether in qualitative research).
 Even though independent and blinded coding was not done, the collaborative approach can be argued to still improve the rigor and trustworthiness of the qualitative results.
-Though, with the earlier Fig.~\ref{fig: sta example} in mind, only a few decisions prompted some initial disagreements.